-Families will be asked to bring all required information (as described in the reexamination notice) to the reexamination appointment.
+Families will be asked to supply all required information (as described in the reexamination notice) before the deadline specified in the notice.
 The required information will include a YHA-designated reexamination form, an Authorization for the Release of Information/Privacy Act Notice, as well as supporting documentation related to the family's income, expenses, and family composition.